Tide Logo

 What to do if you've been (or suspect you've been) targeted

-1. Report it to Tide immediately By calling 159 from the UK, or tapping 'Support' > 'Report fraud' in your Tide app.
+1. Report it to Tide immediately By calling 159 from the UK, or tapping the 'Support' icon in the top right corner > 'Report fraud' in your Tide app.
 Both options are available 24/7.

-2. Apply for reimbursement of your lost funds You may be eligible to your money reimbursed.
+2. Apply for reimbursement of your lost finances You may be eligible to your money reimbursed.
 Find more information on this below.

 3. Find victim support groups There are many services set up to help people through the difficulties of being defrauded.
 We've listed resources you can access below.